What to do

 Whatever your taste or budget, if you wish to tie the knot in Las Vegas, you are sure to find the perfect fit.

 Begin by going to the Clark County Marriage Bureau to get your marriage license.
-This will cost you $77.
+This will cost you about $100.
 Then it's up to you to choose among the many different options available, from luxury hotels to the many chapels such as A Little White Wedding Chapel.
 Expect to pay a minimum of $50 for the ceremony, and you can even rent wedding dresses and suits, flowers, etc. on location.
 Don't forget to book the chapel!

 It is important to note that Las Vegas marriages are indeed legal and are recognized by the authorities in most countries around the world.

 This state park about 80 kilometres north-east of Las Vegas is a must if you have time and the desire to get out of the big city.
 International tourists rarely go there, preferring to stay in the city!
 One could say it's a well kept secret that you will love to have visited on your west coast USA road trip.